Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Logical Relations

-Values include constants, $\lambda$ abstractions, and $\Lambda$ type abstractions.
-Terms and type abstractions are paired with a value environment $H$, which is used when reducing their body.
-The value environment $H$ is a partial function mapping variables to values.
+Values are constants, $\lambda$-abstractions, and type $\Lambda$-abstractions.
+The two abstractions are closures, pairing the binder with the value environment $H$ captured when they were reduced, where $H$ is a partial map from variables to values.
+Reduction is big-step, written $H,\, t \Downarrow v$ and defined in \Cref{domrange:fig:LR-bigstep}.

-We use big-step semantics, written as $H,\, t \Downarrow v$, to denote a term $t$ evaluates to value $v$ under environment $H$.
-The big-step reduction is defined in \Cref{fig:LR-bigstep}.
-Reducing a term (or type) abstraction captures the current environment $H$ into its value form, $\vabs[x]{H}{v}$, making sure that the body can be evaluated under the captured environment, independently of the evaluation of future arguments.

-\paragraph{Path Selection.} To reason about domain and range types, we extend the standard logical relations with \emph{path selection}.
-The key observation is that domain and range operators cannot always be interpreted immediately, since their meaning depends on whether the underlying type eventually resolves to an arrow type.